top of page

 Image by Billy Huynh

-• Sylvia Rose
+Sylvia Rose

 German House Spirits: Beer Donkey (Bieresel)

-As one of the domestic animal spirits the Donkey can be helpful, or kick up a fuss if denied a share of beer.
-Like the kitchen Kobolds this spirit can cause significant damage in his habitat.
-He breaks barrels and bottles, turns alcoholic beverages to vinegar and infests hops with powdery mildew.
+Like the house Kobolds this cellar spirit can cause significant damage in his habitat if upset.
+He breaks barrels and bottles, turns alcohol to vinegar and infests hops with powdery mildew.

-Even in a good mood Bieresel has a mischievous streak and might play tricks on brewers and landlords, hiding tools or causing the equipment malfunctions attributed to gremlins in the early 20th century.
-A kick or head-butt from the Beer Donkey can cause a person to stumble and fall.
+Even in a good mood Bieresel has a mischievous streak and might play tricks on brewers and landlords, hiding tools or causing equipment malfunctions attributed to gremlins in the 20th century.
+A kick or head-butt from the Beer Donkey can cause a great fall.

 More vigorous spirit attacks can result in broken bones.
 Regional variations apply.
-In central Germany the beast may be an Aufhocker.
-It leaps on a person's back, and increases its weight until the person either dies or finds a way to dislodge it.
-Der Bieresel often attacks drunkards.
+In central Germany the beast may be Aufhocker.
+He leaps on a person's back, and increases his weight until the person dies or finds a way to dislodge it.
+Bieresel often attacks drunkards.

 This animal may play trickster cards.
 If given permission to indulge, the Donkey can drain a barrel of beer in minutes.
 Like the Roggenhund or Rye Dog, this spirit is never satisfied.
 Sometimes der Bieresel comes into a drinking establishment and drinks it all dry.